 At the beginning of the quarter, you should request that students stay for fifteen minutes and explain that emergencies happen.
 If you are going to be more than ten minutes late, the people in the L.A.
 Division Office will often be willing to walk over to your class and explain the situation to your students.
-If you can get the cell phone number of a couple of students, you might possibly be able to reach one of them and ask that person to ask the class to wait.
+If you can get the cell phone number of a couple of students, you can text or phone one of them and ask that person to ask the class to wait.